Insolvency Laws and Securitisation

 If necessary, transaction parties may ask accredited tax advisers for professional opinions concerning specific tax issues.
 Lawyers advising on a transaction do not usually provide opinions on specific tax issues.

-Since the securitisation market in the PRC is segmented, and each market segment and business type is subject to different sets of regulations and rules, introductions to these regulations and rules will be given separately.
+Since the securitisation market in China is segmented, and each market segment and business type is subject to different sets of regulations and rules, introductions to these regulations and rules will be given separately.

 Information disclosure regarding credit asset securitisations mainly follows the rules published by the PBOC, including the Rules for the Information Disclosure of Asset-Backed Securities (Announcement of PBOC No 14) and the Announcement of Matters Regarding Information Disclosure of Credit Asset Securitisations' Underlying Asset Pool (Announcement of PBOC No 16), and the disclosure guidelines for various kinds of underlying assets published by the National Association of Financial Market Institutional Investors (NAFMII), which include micro and small enterprise loans, retail auto loans, personal mortgage loans, redevelopment of shanty towns loans, personal consumer loans, and non-performing loans.

-Information disclosure regarding ABNs issued in the Interbank Bond Market shall mainly follow Administrative Measures for Debt Financing Instruments of Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1) published by the PBOC, and the rules published by NAFMII in relation to information disclosure, such as the Rules for Information Disclosure on Debt Financing Instruments of Non-Financial Enterprises in the Interbank Bond Market (2017) (Announcement of NAFMII No 32), the Guideline on Asset-Backed Notes by Non-Financial Enterprises and the Registration Documents and Forms for the Public Offerings of Asset-Backed Notes by Non-Financial Enterprises (Announcement of NAFMII No 27), and the Registration Documents and Forms for Private Offerings of Asset-Backed Notes by Non-Financial Enterprises (2018 Trial Implementation).
+Information disclosure regarding ABNs issued in the Interbank Bond Market shall mainly follow Administrative Measures for Debt Financing Instruments of Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1) published by the PBOC, and the rules published by NAFMII in relation to information disclosure, such as the Rules for Information Disclosure on Debt Financing Instruments of Non-Financial Enterprises in the Interbank Bond Market (2021) (Announcement of NAFMII No 10), the Guideline on Asset-Backed Notes by Non-Financial Enterprises and the Registration Documents and Forms for the Public Offerings of Asset-Backed Notes by Non-Financial Enterprises (Announcement of NAFMII No 27), and the Registration Documents and Forms for the Public Offerings of Debt Financing Instruments by Non-Financial Enterprises (2021)(Notice of NAFMII No 42).

-Information disclosure regarding business asset securitisations shall primarily follow the Administrative Provisions on Asset Securitisation Business of Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49) and the Disclosure Guidelines for the Asset Securitisation Business of Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49).
+Information disclosure regarding business asset securitisations shall primarily follow the Administrative Provisions on Asset Securitisation by the CSRC and the Disclosure Guidelines for the Asset Securitisation Business of Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49).
 Based on these provisions, the Shanghai Stock Exchange (SSE) and the Shenzhen Stock Exchange (SZSE) have respectively published disclosure guidelines for different types of underlying assets, including the Disclosure Guidelines on Financial Lease Claim Asset-Backed Securities, the Disclosure Guidelines on Public-Private Partnership Project Asset-Backed Securities, the Disclosure Guidelines on Account Receivable Asset-Backed Securities and the Disclosure Guidelines on Infrastructure Asset-Backed Securities.
 In addition, in respect of periodic reports and interim reports, the SSE and SZSE respectively issued the Guidelines on the Content and Format of Periodic Report of Asset-Backed Securities and the Disclosure Guidelines on Interim Report of Asset-Backed Securities, which stipulate in detail the relevant periodic reporting and interim information disclosure requirements in a business asset securitisation.

 There is no general disclosure law that applies to all securitisation products, but the rules that apply to each different product share some common aspects.